burkejay/cleaningDatasetProject/README.md

 > The purest tidy for is a little difficult to say, since we don't have a specific problem to apply it to, but it hinges a little on what a "variable" is- are the variables independent measurements of activity/subject actions (the form the data comes in), or are they members of a set of measurements variables (in a similar way that each activity is a member of the set of activities, as in the diagram, upthread)

 > Depending on the interpretation, this could support either data in the wide (first) or the long form (second) being in tidy format, and the marking rubric specifically accepts wide or long.
-In previous sessions most people were opting for wide.
-(David Hood, "Tidy data and the Assignment, Forum/Course Project, Getting and Cleaning Data, copied on 3/21/2015.")
+In previous sessions most people were opting for wide.*

+> *David Hood, "Tidy data and the Assignment"", Forum/Course Project, Getting and Cleaning Data, copied on 3/21/2015.